ktorio/ktor/CONTRIBUTING.md

 **macOS**

-To easiest way to install `libcurl` and 'libncurses` on macOS is to use [Hombrew](https://brew.sh).
+The easiest way to install `libcurl` and 'libncurses` on macOS is to use [Homebrew](https://brew.sh).
 Run the following commands:

 ```
     brew install curl